humeman/humecord/docs/classes/responsechannels.md

 * `async .send(*args)` - Same syntax as `channel.send` in discord.py.
 Sends the message in the designated channel.

 * `async .edit(*args)` - Same as the above, but edits the message (if applicable).
-    * Not defined for MessageResponseChannels.
+    * Not defined for MessageResponseChannels or SlashCommandResponseChannels.